GOkwori/Toons-Quiz/README.md

 The Home Page of the Toons Quiz Game serves as the gateway to a vibrant and engaging journey through the world of animated trivia.
 Designed with attention to detail and user engagement at its core, this page sets the tone for an exciting quiz experience.
 Here's a detailed overview of its features:

-* Welcoming Interface: Upon arrival, players are greeted with a captivating and visually appealing interface.
+* `Welcoming Interface`: Upon arrival, players are greeted with a captivating and visually appealing interface.
 The use of engaging graphics and a dynamic colour scheme immediately draws attention and sets an upbeat mood for the quiz.

-* Introduction and Invitation to Play: A brief introduction provides players with a snapshot of what to expect.
+* `Introduction and Invitation to Play`: A brief introduction provides players with a snapshot of what to expect.
 Coupled with a direct invitation to start the game, it ensures that new visitors are quickly and effectively onboarded.

-* How to Play Guide: A dedicated section to a "How to Play" guide offers players insights into game mechanics, rules, and tips.
+* `How to Play Guide`: A dedicated section to a "How to Play" guide offers players insights into game mechanics, rules, and tips.
 This resource is invaluable for first-time visitors, ensuring they feel equipped and confident to begin their quiz journey.

-* High Score Access: A section to view the High Scores encourages a sense of competition and achievement.
+* `High Score Access`: A section to view the High Scores encourages a sense of competition and achievement.
 Players can see the top scores to beat, adding an extra layer of motivation.

-* Difficulty Level Selection: Direct access to choose the quiz difficulty level allows players to tailor their experience according to their knowledge and skill level, enhancing personalization and satisfaction.
+* `Difficulty Level Selection`: Direct access to choose the quiz difficulty level allows players to tailor their experience according to their knowledge and skill level, enhancing personalization and satisfaction.

-* Settings Customisation: Options to customise settings, such as toggling sound or selecting a theme, provide players with control over their gaming environment, ensuring a comfortable and personalised experience.
+* `Settings Customisation`: Options to customise settings, such as toggling sound or selecting a theme, provide players with control over their gaming environment, ensuring a comfortable and personalised experience.

-* Engaging Background Music: The continuous play of background music enhances the immersive experience.
+* `Engaging Background Music`: The continuous play of background music enhances the immersive experience.
 With controls to adjust the audio, players can customize their auditory experience to match their preference.

-* Mobile Responsiveness: Recognizing the diversity of player devices, the Home Page is designed to be fully responsive.
+* `Mobile Responsiveness`: Recognizing the diversity of player devices, the Home Page is designed to be fully responsive.
 This ensures that the game is accessible and enjoyable on various screens, from desktops to smartphones.

 ![Home Page](documentation/page-layout/welcome-page.PNG)